srini85/srini85.github.io/src/coding4kids/content/english/course/course-1.md

 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
 description : "This course is aimed at first timers.
-Ideal for kids aged between 4 and 7" summary : "This course is aimed at first timers.
-Ideal for kids aged between 4 and 7"
+Ideal for kids aged between 4 and 7" summary : "This course is ideal for kids aged between 4-7.
+Series of fun exercises that teaches them to code"
 # course thumbnail
 summaryimage: "images/courses/course-1.jpg"
 image: "images/courses/course-1-high.jpg"